 Galizia’s portraits were in demand in part for their unfiltered naturalism.
 In her portrait of Paolo Morigia, the historian’s thin lips and underbite are depicted unflinchingly, but this attention to detail also captures a patient curiosity in his eyes, reflections in the lenses of his glasses, and every wrinkle and fold in the books piled on his desk.
 This eye for detail enabled Galizia to revolutionize the humble genre of still life.

 Take as a counterpoint the trickster god of Baroque art, Caravaggio, who painted this basket of fruit when Galizia was about 18.
-Caravaggio’s composition is dramatic, with sawtoothed leaves arching over a bright background.
+Caravaggio’s composition is dramatic, with saw toothed leaves arching over a bright background.
 Grapes and apples and the basket that holds them are impeccably rendered, but the piece is defined by its silhouette, the negative space around the still life.
-In contrast, Galizia zooms in, setting her still lives against a dark background, viewed from just above, as we might look at fruits displayed on a table.
+In contrast, Galizia zooms in, setting her still lifes against dark backgrounds, viewed from just above, as we might look at fruits displayed on a table.
 Rather than create a dramatic gestalt, her focus zooms in to each individual peach and flower, rendering them with detail but without fussy dramatization.
 Each object is a whole, singular entity in conversation with the others.
-It’s surprislingly modern approach to the genre, a precursor to Cezanne and Morandi.
-Galizia gave mundane objects lives of their own.
+It’s a surprisingly modern approach to the genre, almost a precursor to the Modernist stylings of Cezanne and Morandi.
+Galizia gave mundane objects life.